model-checking/kani-verifier-blog/_posts/2023-04-30-writing-code-with-chatgpt-improve-it-with-kani.md

 We reran Kani on this new implementation.
 Kani verified that this new version is correct!
-However, the function is no longer complete because it doesn't computes the average for *all* `i32` integers as we specified.
+However, the function is no longer complete because it doesn't compute the average for *all* `i32` integers as we specified.
 For example, it does not compute the average for the input `integer_average(std::i32::MAX, 1)`.
 So, we tried again with the following prompt to generate a complete version of `integer_average`.